-Class action seeking damage compensation as a mechanism has been effective in the Italian legal system since 1 January 2010 in relation to wrongful events that have occurred since 15 August 2009.
-Since then, the relevant provisions have been subject to partial modifications.
-On 3 April 2019 the Italian Senate approved a bill of law for a reform of this procedural tool.
-Such reform has now been converted into Law No. 31 of 12 April 2019.
-The new rules should have come into force on 18 April 2020.
-However, by a recent legislative intervention, this term has been postponed to 19 November 2020.
+Class actions as a mechanism to seek damage compensation for product liability have been effective in the Italian legal system since 1 January 2010 in relation to wrongful events that have occurred since 15 August 2009.
+On 3 April 2019, the Italian Senate approved a bill of law for a reform of this procedural tool.
+The bill was converted into Law No. 31 of 12 April 2019 and the new rules governing class actions came into force on 19 May 2021.
+These new rules only apply to damaging conduct put in place after the entry into force of the reform.
+For all other cases, the previous rules continue to apply.

-Under the rules currently in force, class actions can be started by any single consumer as a class representative, as well as by associations or committees appointed by one or more consumers, in order to request compensation for damages or reimbursement in favour of consumers in the event of unlawful behaviour damaging a plurality of persons, including cases of product liability.
+Under the previous set of rules, class actions can be started by any single consumer as a class representative, as well as by associations or committees appointed by one or more consumers, to request compensation for damage or reimbursement in favour of consumers in the event of unlawful behaviour damaging a plurality of persons, including cases of product liability.

-As of the date of writing, class actions consist of two phases: a first stage in which the admissibility of the class action is assessed and a second stage dedicated to determining liability and damage.
+According to the previous rules, class actions consist of two phases: a first stage in which the admissibility of the class action is assessed and a second stage dedicated to determining liability and damage.
 An essential condition for admissibility is homogeneity of the rights claimed by the members of the group.
 Once the court, ruling in panel, declares the action admissible, the order attesting the admissibility of the class action is made publicly known, being the action based on an opt-in system.

-In the case of a positive outcome of the class action, the decision of the court can either be a direct condemnation of the respondent, ordering him or her to compensate the damages in the amount liquidated by the same decision, or set the criteria to be used to calculate the amount to be paid to the class members, possibly establishing the minimum amount to be paid to each consumer.
-In this second case, the assessment of individual damages is then referred to a subsequent settlement or litigation.
+In the case of a positive outcome of the class action, the decision of the court can either be a direct condemnation of the respondent, ordering it to compensate the damages in the amount liquidated by the same decision, or set the criteria to be used to calculate the amount to be paid to the class members, possibly establishing the minimum amount to be paid to each consumer.
+In this second case, the assessment of individual damages is referred to a subsequent settlement or litigation.